PierreSenellart/provsql/doc/provsql.md

    PostgreSQL from source, make sure to also compile and install the additional modules in the `contrib` directory).

-4. The Boost container library (on Debian-based systems, it is found in the `libboost-dev` package).
+4. The Boost container library and the Boost serializer library (on Debian-based systems, they are found in the `libboost-dev` and `libboost-serialization-dev` packages).

 5. Optionally, for probability computation through knowledge compilation, any or all of the following software: